oci-landing-zones/terraform-oci-modules-observability/logging/README.md

   - **retention_duration**: (Optional) The flow log retention duration in 30-day increments.
 Valida values are 30, 60, 90, 120, 150, 180.
 Default is 30.
   - **defined_tags**: (Optional) The flow log defined tags. *default_defined_tags* is used if undefined.
   - **freeform_tags**: (Optional) The flow log freeform tags. *default_freeform_tags* is used if undefined.
-- **bucket_logs**: (Optional) The bucket logs to manage. **Use this when defining bucket logs in bulk within specified compartments**.
+- **bucket_logs**: A map of bucket logs. **Use this when defining bucket logs in bulk within specified compartments**.
 Logs are created in the same compartment as the enclosing bucket log group.
   - **name_prefix**: (Optional) a prefix to bucket log names.
   - **log_group_id**: The bucket log group.
 The value should be one of the reference keys defined in *log_groups*.
   - **target_compartment_ids**: The list of compartments containing the buckets to create logs for.
 The module seaeches for all buckets in these compartments.